e3nn/e3nn/INSTALL.md

-# Install e3nn
+# Installation

-If you don't need cuda kernels acceleration simply execute
+If you don't need CUDA kernel acceleration, execute:
 ```
 python setup.py install
 ```

-# How to compile the CUDA kernels
+## How to compile the CUDA kernels

 First you need to install `nvcc` and `conda`.

-## Create a new python environment
+### Create a new Python environment
 ```
 conda create -n e3nn python=3.8
 ```